smorello87/orals/Daily_Dissertation.md

 ## December 19

-I need to update on my meeting with Wayne last week, but that will have to wait for another day.
-First, I'm going through my Perception list one more time before my meeting with Jason tomorrow.
+I need to update on my meeting with W-- last week, but that will have to wait for another day.
+First, I'm going through my Perception list one more time before my meeting with J-- tomorrow.
 Over the past two days, I've made some dramatic (necessary?) changes to this list.
 I cut out a whole lot of works and consolidated subtopics.
 The survivors are:
 - Posthumanism & Bodies: Haraway, Hayles, Elizabeth Wilson & Richard Powers
-- Cognition & Computation: Various 20thC essays, Varela, Damasio, Chalmers, Dahaene, Hayles & Alain Robbe-Grillet or Jason Tougaw
+- Cognition & Computation: Various 20thC essays, Varela, Damasio, Chalmers, Dahaene, Hayles & Alain Robbe-Grillet or J. Tougaw
 - Colors & Emotions: Newton, Goethe, Wittgenstein & & Julie Delport
 - Empiricism: Hume, Bergson, W. James, Merleau-Ponty & Moretti and Boone
 - Speculative Realism: Whitehead, Stengers, Shaviro & Santiago Ramon y Cajal